evanl23/saturn.fm/README.md

 ```

 ## Requirements
 Terminal must support true color (24 bit), or else some colors will not render correctly.
 This program also relies on several external tools:

 FFplay (FFmpeg), which can be installed by:
 ```
 brew install ffmpeg
 ```

-and shuf, which is a part of GNU Coreutils and can be installed by:
+and GNU Coreutils, which can be installed by:
 ```
 brew install coreutils
 ```